 By Zach Friedman, myPALeos

-How to get Started on the Paleo Diet
+How to get Started on Paleo

 So you've read all about Paleo - the theory of the diet and the amazing health transformations it has created for thousands of people.
 You may even know someone personally who has transformed their own health, appearance and energy levels by following the Paleo diet.
 The guidance below is designed to increase your chances of success when starting out on the diet.
 Sure you could just get started and go cold turkey eating only Paleo foods starting this minute.
 But having a game plan in place can make the difference between achieving your goals or quickly falling off the Paleo wagon.